dmlc/dgl/docs/source/guide/minibatch-inference.rst

 Implementing Offline Inference
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Consider the two-layer GCN we have mentioned in Section 6.5.1.
+Consider the two-layer GCN we have mentioned in Section 6.1
+:ref:`guide_cn-minibatch-node-classification-model`.
 The way
 to implement offline inference still involves using
 :class:`~dgl.dataloading.neighbor.MultiLayerFullNeighborSampler`, but sampling for
 only one layer at a time.
 Note that offline inference is implemented as